localvoid/kivi/docs/advanced/02_scheduler.md

 Here we need to check if component's `mtime` property is older than `mtime` in a data object, and if it is older, we are marking component as dirty.
 When component finishes update, it will automatically set its `mtime` to the current `clock()` value.

-## Incremental rendering

-Incremental rendering is a technique to throttle frame tasks.
-Scheduler will have a small timeframe to perform frame tasks on each frame.
-When timeframe ends, it stops updating and waits for the next frame, scheduler will incrementally update all components until each one is updated.

-This technique is useful to make jank-free interactions, for example when user performs an action on an interactive component, this component gets a high-priority for updates and scheduler starts updating incrementally.